cloudControl/documentation/Guides/PHP/Drupal 7.md

 With that completed, then you'll be able to have a look at both your deployments to ensure that they're working.

 With that, you should be up and running, ready to create your next, amazing, PHP web application, using Drupal 7.
-If you have any issues, feel free to email [support@exoscale.ch](mailto:support@exoscale.ch).
+If you have any issues, feel free to email [support@cloudkilat.com](mailto:support@cloudkilat.com).